bonasfvck/blog/_posts/2020-06-14-workday-api-postman-soapui.md

 <br>

 So, the plan here is that you are going to send requests externally to Workday using their public API.
-I am posting this because I had a hard time before making this one work because the documentation for this is quite limited.
+I am posting this because I had a hard time before making this one work due to the fact the documentation for this is quite limited.

 <br>